CVS Return Policy

-4. Return your CVS.com item via mail for free if you don’t have a local CVS pharmacy.
+7. Return your CVS.com item via mail for free if you don’t have a local CVS pharmacy.

 Do you live in an area that doesn’t have a local CVS, or it’s too far to drive to for a return?
 No worries, CVS will gladly help you process a return by mail.
 All you have to do is call at (888) 607-4287.
-You will receive a pre-paid (doesn’t cost you) return label in the mail that you place on your package and drop off at your nearest post office or ask if your carrier can take it for you.
+You’ll receive a pre-paid (doesn’t cost you) return label in the mail that you place on your package and drop off at your nearest post office, or ask if your carrier can take it for you.
 Since you have to wait for CVS to receive your item, expect the return process to take a few weeks.

 Yep, CVS enters your info into their database and shares it with a company called The Retail Equation.
-If your refund is ever denied you can get a transaction ID # from CVS and request a report via email or mail of your returns activity by calling (855) 837-3424.
+If your refund is ever denied, you can get a transaction ID # from CVS and request a report via email or mail of your returns activity by calling (855) 837-3424.